robcarver17/pysystemtrade/docs/production.md

 - if *half* then your profit or loss is added to capital employed, until your capital is equal to the maximum capital employed.
 After that no further profits accrue to your capital.
 This is 'Kelly compatible' because losses reduce capital, but your returns will not be compounded.
 It's the method I use myself.
 - if *fixed* then no change is made to capital.
 For tidiness, maximum capital is set to be equal to current capital employed.
 This isn't recommended as it isn't 'Kelly compatible', and if you lose money you will make exponentially increasing losses as a % of your account value.
 It could plausibly make sense in a small test account where you want to maintain a minimum position size.

-Capital is mostly 'fire and forget', with a few exceptions which require the interactive tool to deal with:
+Capital is mostly 'fire and forget', with a few exceptions which require the [interactive tool](#interactively-modify-capital-values).

 ### Large changes in capital